edgarjcfn/SwiftBerlin-21092015/README.md

 The example code on `Demo2/` was actually the first demo.
 It shows how to build layouts that adjust their constraints dynamically and even animations with SnapKit

-The example code on `Demo1/` shows 2 different that do exactly the same thing: shows an ad in 2 different layouts.
+The example code on `Demo1/` contains 2 different projects that do exactly the same thing.
+They both show an ad in 2 different layouts.
 One was built with IB, another with SnapKit.
 On the SnapKit demo we leverage _composition_ over _inheritance_ so that the layouting of the view is a responsibility of what they _hold_ and not of what they _are_.

 ### References
 [SnapKit on Github](https://github.com/SnapKit/SnapKit)